Vuelta a España: Starts abroad

 Most stages are in mainland Spain, although since the mid-1990s it has become common to visit nearby countries: Portugal, Andorra and France.
 It has also taken place in the Netherlands, Germany and Belgium.
-Five editions of the Vuelta so far have started outside Spain, with a 6th scheduled in 2025 and a 7th in 2026.
+Six editions of the Vuelta so far have started outside Spain, with a 7th scheduled in 2026.
 A start abroad in Utrecht, Netherlands was planned for the 2020 edition, however this was cancelled in light of the COVID-19 pandemic in Spain and a revised route starting in Irun was used in 2020.
 Instead, the 2022 Vuelta a España started in Utrecht.